-The Crow’s Nest is the bar that was used in the movie, “The Perfect Storm.”
+The Crow’s Nest is the bar featured in the movie, “The Perfect Storm.”
 The actual bar was not used for the movie because the ceilings were too low for the cameramen, however, a replica set was made in Hollywood.
-Cast members such as George Clooney and Mark Wahlberg hung out at Crow’s Nest while filming in Gloucester, Massachusetts.
+Cast members such as George Clooney and Mark Wahlberg hung out at the actual Crow’s Nest while filming in Gloucester, Massachusetts.

 Along the walls, you will find various pictures of the actual men who lost their lives, along with pictures of the Hollywood celebrities who appeared in the movie and visited the bar while filming scenes in Gloucester.

 Take a look at the pictures of each of the men that adorn the walls

 Pictures of the filming crew hanging out at Crow’s Nest adorn the walls